sebastianf777/tiendaropa/README.md

 <br>
 <img src="/src/assets/img/logo.png"/>
  <br>
-## Beauty Queen is a women's clothing and footwear e-commerce build in React Js where the user  will  find multiple sections with every product available.
+## Beauty Queen is a women's clothing and footwear e-commerce build in React Js where the user  will  find multiple sections with every product available
 <br><br>

 ## _This was a project for:_
 [![coderhouse](https://emprelatam.com/wp-content/uploads/2019/10/logos-coderhouse-01.png)](https://www.coderhouse.com/)